racxxhel/GEN_Dashboard/README.md

 # Read Me Before Using Dashboard
 This dashboard is designed to support the Silver Generation Ambassador (SGA) programme by visualising and tracking outreach efforts to senior residents across different areas in Singapore.

-Do note that the data used are randomly generated and not real.
+**Do note that the data used are randomly generated and not real.**

 ## Purpose

 As part of community engagement and care initiatives, SGAs conduct house visits to seniors.
-However, understanding engagement levels, visit recency, and language needs across various blocks is crucial for more personalised and consistent engagement,
+However, understanding engagement levels, visit recency, and language needs across various blocks is crucial for more personalised and consistent engagement.

-Therefore, this dashboard is a proposed solution to identify high-need households, tailor communication by preferred language and making data-informed decisions for follow-up planning.
+Therefore, this dashboard is a proposed solution to identify high-need households, tailor communication by preferred language and make data-informed decisions for follow-up planning.

 ## Key Features
 - **Filter by Language, Area, and Engagement Level**